 Learn more: Grade School Giggles

 Every kid loves making crystals!
-They’ll learn about supersaturated solutions along the way, and have a lot of fun doing it.
+They’ll learn about supersaturated solutions as they make these cute little crystal pom-pom balls.

 Learn more: A Dab of Glue Will Do

 Introduce or review the scientific method with a fun and easy experiment to determine which cookies float or sink when dunked in milk.
 Then you can eat the results!
 (Find more great edible science experiments here.)